The Yearly Reader

 Not to be confused with the future Toronto Blue Jays slugger—but you probably knew that already—Bell had it far worse than Rucker, setting a franchise record for losses despite an ERA that was better than the league average.

 Key Numbers: 2.22 ERA, 12 wins, 11 losses.

-The curveball specialist may have pitched so well that his ball kept curving about even after they were hit; 40% of the runs he allowed was unearned.
+The curveball specialist may have pitched so well that his ball kept curving about even after they were put in play; 40% of the runs he allowed were unearned.

 The American League’s Top 10 Pitchers, 1910